Josh McPake: Stirling Albion

 After training with clubs such as Dunfermline Athletic after being released by Rangers, McPake signed a deal on 23 February 2024 with Scottish League One club Stirling Albion until the end of the season.
 McPake made his debut the following day against Edinburgh City, and marked his first game as a Bino with a free kick goal in a 4–0 victory.

 St Johnstone

 On 20 June 2024 following a successful trial period, McPake joined Scottish Premiership club St Johnstone on a two-year deal.
 He made his debut for the Saints in a victory over Brechin City in the Scottish League Cup group stage.
 On 5 January 2025, McPake scored his first St Johnstone goal in a losing effort at home to his former loan club Dundee.

 On 2 August 2025, McPake scored a hat-trick in a 5–1 home win over Partick Thistle.
 After scoring 4 goals in as many games to start the season, McPake was awarded the SPFL Championship Player of the Month award for August 2025.
+McPake would score 19 goals in all competitions for the Saints, finishing as the Championship's top scorer and winning the Scottish Championship with St Johnstone.
+Individually, McPake won both the SPFL and PFA Scotland Championship player of the year awards and was named in PFA Scotland's PFA Scotland's Championship Team of the Year.

+Heart of Midlothian

+McPake agreed to join Scottish Premiership club Heart of Midlothian on a three-year deal at the beginning of the 2026–27 season, when his contract with St Johnstone was due to expire.

 International career

-He has played for Scotland at youth level.
+McPake has played for Scotland at youth level, representing the under 17s, under 18s and under 19s.
+He received his first-ever senior call-up in September 2026 when he was named in the squad for the UEFA Nations League qualifiers against Slovenia, Switzerland and North Macedonia.